Anton-Tarazi/CSESProblemSet/GraphAlgorithms/notes.md

 distance is the same as the old distance, update counts, min flights, and max flights.

 **Planets Queries I**

+Binary Successor Lifting.
+For each node n store succ[k, n] where k is a power of 2.
+This allows the grid to be calculated in O(n log n) since for each node can calculate in constant time succ[k, n] = succ[k / 2][succ[k / 2][n]].
+Then for queries just look at each set bit and move to corresponding spot in succ grid.

 **Planets Queries II**
 **Planets Cycles**
 **Road Reparation**